metomi/rose/sphinx/tutorial/cylc/furthertopics/inheritance.rst

 been set to ``false`` which isn't right.
 This is because of the order in which inheritance is applied.

-Cylc handles multiple-inheritance by applying each family from last to first.
+Cylc handles multiple-inheritance by applying each family from right to left.
 For the ``v22`` task we specified ``inherit = AIRPLANE, HELICOPTER`` so the ``HELICOPTER`` family will be applied first and the ``AIRPLANE`` family after.